Jens Castrop

-Jens Castrop (born 29 July 2003) is a professional footballer who plays as a midfielder for club Borussia Mönchengladbach.
+Jens Castrop (born 29 July 2003) is a professional footballer who plays as a midfielder or wing-back for club Borussia Mönchengladbach.
 Born in Germany, he plays for the South Korea national team.

 Club career

 A native of Düsseldorf, Castrop began his career in the youth academy of Fortuna Düsseldorf.
 In 2015, he transferred to the academy of Düsseldorf's rival, 1.
 FC Köln, where he played for the club's under-15 and under-17 teams.
 In August 2020, Castrop was promoted to the club's first team by manager Markus Gisdol.
 He also signed a long-term professional contract until June 2023.

 In January 2022, it was announced that Castrop would join 2.
 Bundesliga club 1.
 FC Nürnberg on a loan deal.
 In June 2023, the club activated a €450,000 option to sign Castrop on a permanent basis.
-At Nürnberg, he was deployed on the right flank in the midfield or the defensive line during the 2022–23 season, moved to central midfield the next season, and performed the role of left attacking midfielder in 2025.
+At Nürnberg, he was deployed on the right flank of midfield or defensive line during the 2022–23 season, moved to central midfield the next season, and performed the role of left attacking midfielder in 2025.

 On 2 February 2025, Castrop signed a four-season contract with Bundesliga side Borussia Mönchengladbach, beginning in the 2025–26 season.
 On 27 September, he scored his first Bundesliga goal in a 6–4 loss to Eintracht Frankfurt.
 Borussia had a hard time without a win at the bottom of the league early in the season, but he was named the club's Player of the Month for September.
 On 25 October, he received his first red card at the Bundesliga after tackling Luis Díaz in a 3–0 loss to Bayern Munich.
+On 21 March 2026, he scored two goals while playing as a left wing-back in a 3–3 draw with 1.
+FC Köln.